Tandem clustering with invariant coordinate selection: Invariant coordinate selection

-The most common framework of clustering are location mixture models where, if the class labels would be known, a natural approach would be to maximize the ratio of the between-group and within-group covariance matrices to obtain Fisher's linear discriminant subspace.
-However, even without knowing the class labels, the aim of ICS is that the two scatter matrices, which are in general not proportional with each other in this model, capture this ratio.
-Indeed, \citet{tyler2009invariant} proved that in an elliptical mixture model where the $q$ populations have proportional scatter matrices and different means, ICS in general will have at most $q-1$ values in $\lambda_1,\ldots,\lambda_d$ that are different from the remaining non-informative values, which are all equal.
-Denote the value of the non-informative values by $\lambda_0$.
-For ICS as a preprocessing step for clustering, the aim is therefore to use only the invariant coordinates which span Fisher's linear discriminant subspace, and to drop the other coordinates.
-Thus, we want the $l \times d$ matrix $\bs W_{DS}$ that contains the rows of $\bs W$ corresponding to interesting values of $\lambda_1\ldots,\lambda_d$, i.e, those values with $\lambda_i \neq \lambda_0$, $i\in \{1,\ldots,d\}$.
-The problem is that the values of $\lambda_0$ and $l \leq q-1$ depend on the distributions of the groups and their mixture weights, as well as on which scatters $\V_1$ and $\V_2$ are used.
-Also, unlike PCA where usually the first few PCs are of interest, the interesting ICs can be the first or the last ones, or combinations thereof.
-Assuming that $\V_1$ is more robust than $\V_2$, then heuristically speaking, based on the generalized kurtosis interpretation, it is to be expected that groups with quite different group sizes will have large $\V_1$-$\V_2$ kurtosis values while groups with similar group sizes will have small $\V_1$-$\V_2$ kurtosis values.
-This means large and small clusters will be found in the different extremes \citep[e.g.,][]{pena2010eigenvectors}.
+The most common framework of clustering are location mixture models.
+In scenarios where class labels are known, a natural approach would be to maximize the ratio of the between-group and within-group covariance matrices to obtain Fisher's linear discriminant subspace.
+However, ICS addresses situations where class labels are unknown.
+The objective is for two scatter matrices, which are in general not proportional to each other in this model, to capture this ratio.
+Indeed, \citet{tyler2009invariant} proved that in an elliptical mixture model where the $q$ populations have proportional scatter matrices and different means, ICS will generally produce at most $q-1$ values among $\lambda_1,\ldots,\lambda_d$ which differ from the remaining non-informative values, which are all equal and denoted $\lambda_0$.
+In the context of ICS as a preprocessing step for clustering, the goal is to use only the invariant coordinates spanning Fisher's linear discriminant subspace and discard other coordinates.
+We seek the $l \times d$ matrix $\bs W_{DS}$ containing rows of $\bs W$ corresponding to values of interest in $\lambda_1\ldots,\lambda_d$, i.e., those with $\lambda_i \neq \lambda_0$, $i\in \{1,\ldots,d\}$.
+The problem is that the values of $\lambda_0$ and $l \leq q-1$ depend on the distributions of the groups, their mixture weights, and the selected scatters $\V_1$ and $\V_2$.
+Unlike PCA where the first few PCs are typically of interest, the interesting ICs can be the first, last, or a combination thereof.
+Assuming $\V_1$ is more robust than $\V_2$, it is expected, heuristically speaking and based on the generalized kurtosis interpretation, that groups with different sizes will exhibit large $\V_1$-$\V_2$ kurtosis values, while groups with similar group sizes will have small $\V_1$-$\V_2$ kurtosis values.
+This implies that large and small clusters will be found in the different extremes \citep[e.g.,][]{pena2010eigenvectors}.